elastic/kibana/x-pack/plugins/observability/public/components/co_pilot_prompt/README.md

 const coPilot = useCoPilot();
 ```

-Note: `useCoPilot` will return undefined if the co-pilot service is not available.
-You can then render the `CoPilotPrompt` component conditionally.
+Note: `useCoPilot.isEnabled()` will return undefined if co-pilot has not been enabled.
+You can use this to render the `CoPilotPrompt` component conditionally.

 ### Step 3: Use the CoPilotPrompt Component